HIV stands for human immunodeficiency virus. It is a virus that can weaken your immune system, leaving the body vulnerable to serious disease.

 How is HIV transmitted?

-Even when a person has high levels of HIV in their body, only five body fluids can contain enough HIV to transmit HIV infection: blood, semen (including pre-cum), rectal fluid, vaginal fluid and breast milk.
+Only five body fluids can contain enough HIV to transmit HIV infection: blood, semen (including pre-cum), rectal fluid, vaginal fluids and breast milk.

 The most common ways that these fluids are shared are:

 - vaginal sex and

 - the sharing of needles or other equipment to inject or inhale drugs.

 Breast milk can cause mother-to-child transmission of HIV.
 To learn more about risk of transmission through breastfeeding click here.

 Who is at higher risk of getting HIV?